rachit-bharadwaj/AABuilderInCPP/README.md

 ### Common Issues

-1. **"FLTK not found" error**
+1. **"bundletool.jar not found" error**
-   - FLTK will be automatically installed during the first build
-   - If issues persist, manually install FLTK from: https://www.fltk.org/
+   - Ensure `bundletool.jar` is in the same directory as the executable
+   - Download the latest version from: https://github.com/google/bundletool/releases
+   - For development: place it in the project root directory
+   - For distribution: ensure it's copied to the same folder as the `.exe` file

-2. **"expo command not found"**
+2. **Build fails with "command not found"**
-   - Install Expo CLI: `npm install -g @expo/cli`
-   - Restart your terminal/command prompt

-3. **"eas command not found"**
-   - Install EAS CLI: `npm install -g eas-cli`
+   - Ensure Node.js and React Native CLI are installed and in PATH
+   - Verify that `npx` command is available

+3. **Android SDK errors**
-   - Login to your Expo account: `eas login`
+   - Set ANDROID_HOME environment variable to your Android SDK path

-4. **"bundletool not found"**
-   - Install Android SDK build-tools
+   - Ensure Android SDK tools are properly installed

+4. **FLTK compilation errors**
+   - Delete the `build` folder and run `build.bat` again
-   - Ensure ANDROID_HOME environment variable is set
+   - Ensure MinGW-w64 is properly installed and in PATH

-5. **Build fails with permission errors**
-   - Run as administrator on Windows
-   - Check that all paths are accessible

-### Build Output Locations

-The application looks for built files in these locations:
-- `{project}/build-output/`
-- `{project}/android/app/build/outputs/bundle/release/`
-- `{project}/android/app/build/outputs/apk/release/`

 ## License

-This project is completely free and open-source.
-Feel free to modify and distribute.
+This project is open source and available under the MIT License.

 ## Contributing